• Skip to primary navigation

 • Subscribe

-• ×
+×

-The Yummy Bowl » Recipes » Seasonal Recipes
+The Yummy Bowl » Recipes » Fall

-A delicious recipe for fried apples with cinnamon made the old-fashioned way just like we love it.
+A delicious recipe for one skillet fried apples with cinnamon made the old-fashioned way just like we love it.
 Great to use in your favorite sweet or savory recipes and simply enjoyed on its own with a scoop of ice cream.

 • Ingredients